Extension to File

 Where It Appears in a Real Tax Workflow

 An extension appears before the original return deadline, when the taxpayer knows the return will not be ready on time.
-The taxpayer uses the extension process to buy more filing time while still managing the underlying tax situation.
+The taxpayer uses the extension process, commonly through Form 4868, to buy more filing time while still managing the underlying tax situation.
 If the taxpayer delays filing without doing so, later compliance issues such as the Failure-to-File Penalty may become relevant.

 Practical Example